dmacguigan/PhenoDelimit/README.md

 # PhenoDelimit
-R package to create "structure-like" barplots and compare species delimitation models with multivariate phenotype data
+R package to create "structure-like" barplots and compare species delimitation models with multivariate phenotype data.

-This package requires an external program, CLUMPP, which cana be dowloaded here: https://rosenberglab.stanford.edu/clumpp.html
+This package requires an external program, CLUMPP, which can be [dowloaded here](https://rosenberglab.stanford.edu/clumpp.html)

 To download and install this package
 ```